 We finance most of our customer receivables through asset-backed securitization facilities.
-The master trust arrangement governing these facilities currently provides for two separate series of asset-backed notes that allow us to finance up to \$450 million in customer receivables.
+The trust arrangement governing these facilities currently provides for two separate series of asset-backed notes that allow us to finance up to \$450 million in customer receivables.
 Under each note series, we transfer customer receivables to a qualifying special purpose entity in exchange for cash, subordinated securities and the right to receive cash flows equal to the interest rate spread between the transferred receivables and the notes issued to third parties ("interest only strip").
 This qualifying special purpose entity, in turn, issues notes that are collateralized by these receivables and entitle the holders of the notes to participate in certain cash flows from these receivables.
-The Series A program is a \$250 million variable funding note held by Three Pillars Funding Corporation, of which \$46 million was drawn as of July 31, 2003.
-The Series B program consists of \$200 million in private bond placements that was fully drawn as of July 31, 2003.
+The Series A program is a \$250 million variable funding note held by Three Pillars Funding Corporation, of which \$71.0 million was drawn as of January 31, 2004 and an additional \$10 million of capacity was absorbed by a mandatory letter of credit that provides the trustee assurance that monthly funds collected by us, as servicer, will be remitted under the basic indenture and other related documents.
+The Series B program consists of \$200 million in private bond placements that was fully drawn as of January 31,